A relation between Dieudonne displays and crystalline Dieudonne theory: The Zink ring

 This is an $f$-stable and $v$-stable ideal of $W(B)$ containing $\hat W(\Fb)$.

-Assume now that $(B\to R,\delta)$ is a divided power extension of admissible rings (it suffices to assume that $R$ is admissible and that $p$ is nilpotent in $B$ because then $\Fb$ is bounded nilpotent, so $B$ is admissible as well).
+Assume now that $(B\to R,\delta)$ is a divided power extension of admissible rings (it suffices to assume that $R$ is admissible and that $p$ is nilpotent in $B$ because then $\Fb$ is bounded nilpotent due to the divided powers, so $B$ is admissible as well).
 Let

 This is an $f$-stable subring of $W(B)$, which we call the enlarged Zink ring of $B$ with respect to the divided power ideal $(\Fb,\delta)$.
+We also write $\WW(B/R)$ for $\WW(B,\delta)$.
 If the divided powers $\delta$ are nilpotent then $\WW(B,\delta)=\WW(B)$.
 We have the following analogues of Lemmas \ref{Le-WW-vv} and \ref{Le-WW-v}.

-\begin{Lemma} The ring $\WW(B,\delta)$ is stable under $\vv:W(R)\to W(R)$, and there is an exact sequence
+\begin{Lemma} The ring\/ $\WW(B,\delta)$ is stable under\/ $\vv:W(R)\to W(R)$, and there is an exact sequence

 \end{Lemma}

 \begin{proof} The ring $\WW(B,\delta)$ is stable under $\vv$ because so are $\WW(B)$ and $\tilde W(\Fb)$; see Lemma \ref{Le-WW-vv}.
 We have $\WW(B,\delta)/\tilde W(\Fb)=\WW(R)$.
 Thus the exact sequence follows from the exactness of $0\to\tilde W(\Fb)\xrightarrow\vv\tilde\WW(\Fb)\to\Fb\to 0$ together with the exact sequence of Lemma \ref{Le-WW-vv}. \end{proof}